 - What challenges did Ronita face?

+- Where is Ronita working now?

 - How did Caritas Australia help?

 - What is special about the Alternative Learning System program that helped Ronita continue her education?

 - What are five other activities that FCJ run for the community?

 - What is Ronita's dream for the future?